-Tag: qgis
+Tag: Qgis

 GSOC 2015: selection results

-29.04.2015 07:13 · Notes, GIS · qgis, gsoc
+29.04.2015 07:13 · Notes · qgis, gsoc

 The results of the project selection for GSoC 2015 have been announced.
 This year, the requirements for the projects were stricter and the number of slots was much smaller.
 Therefore, the fact that QGIS has been selected is even more gratifying.
 Marcus Santos will work on multithreading support in Processing, and Victor Olaya and I will be his mentors.